Fer14/bilateral-negotiation/README.md

 ![logo](logo.png)

-Implementation of various bilateral negotiation papers  using python ```negmas``` for a IA masters thesis.
+Implementation of various bilateral negotiation papers  using python ```negmas``` for an IA masters thesis.

 ## Rosenchein and Zltokin - 1994